How Does NOAA Model Oil Spills?

 This ship, the M/V Cosco Busan, struck the Bay Bridge, tearing a hundred-foot-long gash in its hull and releasing 53,000 gallons of thick, sticky fuel oil into the bay.

 When such an oil spill, or even the threat of a spill, happens in coastal waters, the U.S. Coast Guard asks the oceanographers at NOAA's Office of Response and Restoration for an oil spill trajectory.

 Watch as NOAA's Ocean Service breaks down what an oil spill trajectory is in a one-minute video, giving a peek at how we model the oil’s path during a spill.

-Using a specialized NOAA computer model, called GNOME, our oceanographers forecast the movement of spilled oil on the water surface.
+Using a specialized suite of modeling tools, called GNOME, our oceanographers forecast the movement of spilled oil on the water surface.

 With the help of data for winds, tides, weather, and ocean currents, they model where the oil is most likely to travel and how quickly it may come ashore or threaten vulnerable coastal resources, such as endangered seabirds or a busy shipping lane.

 During the Deepwater Horizon oil spill, we produced dozens of oil spill trajectory maps, starting on April 21 and ending August 23, 2010, when aerial surveys and satellite analyses eventually showed no recoverable oil in the spill area.
 You can download the trajectory maps from that spill.

 Learn more about how we model and respond to oil spills:

 Attempting to Answer One Question Over and Over Again: Where Will the Oil Go?